signalkuppe/eleventy-react/README.md

 ## Features

-### Integration with data file and custom template data: just add a data export to your jsx file
+### Integration with data file and custom template data

+just add a `data export` to your jsx file

 ```js
 import React from "react";